Grants are available for essential works including repairs and works to make houses safe. The maximum grant is £20,000 and the minimum £1000.

-Grants of up to £30,000 are available towards the cost of eligible works.
-We will calculate the cost of eligible works, usually from two independent estimates, up to the £30,000 maximum.
-Up to £5,000 worth of insulation and heating efficiency improvements above the decent homes standard can also be included within the maximum figure.
+Grants of up to £20,000 are available towards the cost of eligible works.
+We will calculate the cost of eligible works, usually from two independent estimates, up to the £20,000 maximum.

-The grants are means tested, the means test works out what is affordable for you to contribute towards the cost of these works based on a Central Government formula.
+The grants are means tested and the means test works out what is affordable for you to contribute towards the cost of these works based on a central Government formula.
 This means test figure is deducted from the cost of eligible works to give the grant amount.
 Where income or capital are relatively high it may be that your contribution will exceed the cost of eligible works and there will be no grant.

 We can carry out an informal means test over the phone if you call us.
 You will be required to provide proof of financial circumstances when you submit your application.

-There are conditions that you will have to sign up to.
-Grants less that £20,000 require you to own and live in the property for the next 20 years.
-Grants exceeding £20,000 (to a maximum of £30,000) require you to own and live in the property for the next 30 years.
+There are conditions that you will have to sign up to which require you to own and live in the property for the next 15 years.
 If you do, then you do not have to pay anything back.

 Payment will be made directly to the contractor carrying out the works.
 This must be one of the contractors that originally estimated for the work.

-Initial enquiries can be made by calling or emailing the Private Sector Housing Team.
+Initial enquiries can be made by contacting our Private Sector Housing Team.

 If we feel that you may qualify for a grant we will then arrange to come and survey the property and provide you with an application pack.

 This page only gives an outline of the grant procedure.
-Full details of the grants available, the process and conditions can be found in Suffolk Coastal’s Private Sector Housing Renewal Strategy.
+Full details of the grants available, the process and conditions can be found in Appendix A of the East Suffolk Private Sector Housing Strategy.